 Epoxy resins are beautiful craft creations that are satisfying to create and look at.
 However, dimples create those distractions that snatch away the beauty of these resins.

-Now that you know how they are formed and how you fix them if they appear go ahead and fearlessly create those epoxy resin artwork.
-Make sure you do not create any new imperfections while correcting your old ones!
+Now that you know how they are formed and how you fix them if they appear, go ahead and fearlessly create those epoxy resin artwork.
+Ensure you do not make any new imperfections while correcting your old ones!